 The Company commenced exploration activities on its 100% owned San Pablo and Rio Blanco properties in February 2021.
-At San Pablo, a 10,000 metre diamond drilling program is underway with an initial phase

-Andean Precious Metals Corp.

-Management's Discussion and Analysis

-For the three and six months ended June 30, 2021

-I campaign of 3,580 metres completed in May 2021 with multiple gold bearing zones encountered and the Company is now preparing for phase II which includes ground based geophysical surveys.
-The Company expects to release results on phase I exploration at San Pablo in due course.
+At San Pablo, a 10,000 metre diamond drilling program is underway with an initial phase I campaign of 3,580 metres completed in May 2021.
+Multiple gold bearing zones were encountered, and the Company is underway with phase II, including geophysical studies with Quantec Geoscience's Titan 24 DCIP and magnetotelluric technology.
+At Rio Blanco, mapping and trench sampling works were completed, while a 10,000 metre drilling program began in July 2021, with 2,150 metres of drilling completed to date.
+The Company expects to release results on phase I exploration at both San Pablo and Rio Blanco as results are received.

-At Rio Blanco, mapping and trench sampling works are nearing completion, while a 5,500 metre drilling program began in July 2021.
-The Company currently has three drills operating at Rio Blanco.

-In tandem, the Company is assessing acquisition opportunities in Bolivia as well as South and Central America.
+In addition, the Company is assessing acquisition opportunities in Bolivia as well as South and Central America.